Lumentum Holdings Inc Annual Shareholders Meeting Transcript

 Alan S. Lowe - Lumentum Holdings Inc. - President, CEO & Director

-Thank you, Penny.
 Good morning, ladies and gentlemen.
 I am Alan Lowe, President and Chief Executive Officer of Lumentum.
-It is my pleasure to welcome you to our 2019 Annual Meeting.
-Before proceeding further, let me introduce the other directors who are present today, each of whom is also a director nominee.
+It is my pleasure to welcome you to our 2020 annual meeting.
+Before proceeding, let me introduce the other directors who are present today, each of whom is also a director nominee.

-In addition to myself, our directors here today are: Hal Covert, Penny Herscher, Juli
+In addition to myself, our directors here online today are: Hal Covert, Penny Herscher, Julie Johnson, Brian Lillie, Ian Small and Janet Wong.
+I would also like to welcome the most recent addition to our Board, Ms. Janet Wong, who joined our Board in September of this year.
+In addition, I'd like to mention that Sam Thomas will not be standing for reelection today.
+Sam served as a member of our Board since we became a publicly traded company in 2015.
+I would like to thank Sam for his support and service to Lumentum for over 5 years and wish him well in his new future endeavors.

+I would also like to introduce the corporate officers in attendance.
+Wajid Ali, Executive Vice President, Chief Financial Officer; Chris Coldren, Senior Vice President

 Lumentum Holdings Inc Annual Shareholders Meeting Transcript